Frugal (but safe!) Canning Hacks

 You can use a large stockpot to water bath can fruits and jellies, but only if it fits these guidelines.

 If you don't have a water bath canner, you can use a very large stock pot with lid.
-It should be deep enough to allow two inches of boiling water above the tops of the jars, without splashing over.
+It should be deep enough to allow two inches of boiling water above the tops of the jars, without the boiling water splashing out.

 You must have a way to keep the jars up off the bottom metal surface, since stockpots don't come with a rack like a water bath canner does.
 Hot water circulating under the jars is an important part of canning.